-&lt;sup>36 See W. Stroebe & S.M.
-Stroebe, Bereavement and Health.
-The Psychological and Physical Consequences of Partner Loss 167 (1987); C.E.
+37 See W. Stroebe & S.M.
+Stroebe, Bereavement and Health: The Psychological and Physical Consequences of Partner Loss 167 (1987); C.E.
 Ross, Reconceptualizing Marital Status as a Continuum of Social Attachment, 57 J. Marriage & Fam.
 129 (1995).

-illness, a legal spouse is afforded access to her or his incapacitated partner and can make health decisions for her or him, including decisions involving the continuance or cessation of heroic measures to prolong the partner's life.
-Such capabilities are likely to increase the extent to which the spouse experiences a sense of personal control in the situation, which is associated with better health among spousal caregivers.
-When a partner dies, the stress of bereavement is likely to be compounded if the death creates financial strain for the surviving partner.
-Some of this stress is alleviated for married partners by the legal recognition of the couple's relationship insofar as it accords the surviving spouse automatic rights of inheritance, death benefits, and bereavement leave.
+capabilities are likely to increase the extent to which the spouse experiences a sense of personal control in the situation, which is associated with better health among spousal caregivers.38 When a partner dies, the stress of bereavement is likely to be compounded if the death creates financial strain for the surviving partner.39 Some of this stress is alleviated for married partners by the legal recognition of the couple's relationship insofar as it accords the surviving spouse automatic rights of inheritance, death benefits, and bereavement leave.

 By contrast, an unmarried member of a couple may be denied a right as basic as access to her or his partner in a hospital emergency room or intensive care unit, where only "immediate family" members are allowed.
 Encountering such barriers to assisting and supporting one's partner, or even having contact with her or him, substantially compounds the stress inevitably associated with a health crisis for both partners.
-Such an experience is likely to add a layer of psychological
+Such an experience is likely to add a layer of psychological trauma to what is already a highly stressful event and, by compounding the experience of stress, may adversely affect the physical health of both partners.